EVERSE-ResearchSoftware/RSQKit/TOOLS_SELECTION_CRITERIA.md

 # Initial set of criteria:
-· The tool allows the measurement of a software quality metric · The tool helps automates testing or analysis of software · The tool was designed to improve software quality
-· The tool supports programming language/s or approaches used for research software · (The tool is frequently used on research software)
-· Support for community standards and best practices relevant to specific research disciplines
+· The tool is designed to measure and/or improve a software quality dimension · The tool automates the measurement and/or improvement of software quality · The tool is frequently used on research software and being actively maintained · The tool enables the software it is used on to follow relevant research community standards and best practices

-# Page location - need to be discussed.